City-of-Helsinki/helfi-test-automation-python/README.md

       -  Dockerfile     - obsolete and not supported. could be deleted :)
       -  run_all_etusivu_tests.sh    - runs all etusivu_spesific testcases. (tagged with ETUSIVU_SPESIFIC)
       -  run_all_tests.sh            - runs all tests.
 CI process uses this in kymp/sote merge-actions.

+## Project Arguments
+Arguments used in project are mostly defined in **environment** folder. *local.args* for arguments in local test runs and *ci.args* for arguments in ci-testruns.
+Here are the arguments and their explanations:
+   BASE_URL

+      actually meaning domain name. , like helfi-kymp.docker.so PREFIX

+      category -part of the url, like:  /kaupunkiymparisto-ja-liikenne with PROTOCOL , there two are used to form base of the url path.
+You should modify these to match your local instance under test respectively

+   BROWSER

+      for example:  chrome   ,for chrome browser (or headlesschrome if you want to run tests silently) See [Open Browser]https://robotframework.org/SeleniumLibrary/SeleniumLibrary.html#Open%20Browser at Seleniumlibrary API for more information about different possible values for BROWSER.

+   PICCOMPARE

+      Used to toggle picture comparison support ON/OFF.
+Plase note that this was never fully developed and it needs comparison pictures to be added under /robotframework-resournces/screenshots/(browser-based-folder)   in order to get this to work.
+      However please note that some Banner testcases are using picture comparison despite of this setting.
+This is purely developers decision and can be changed for sure.
+   CI

+      This is false in local testruns.
+   CI_LOCALTEST

+      This was created to set true in case when tests are run from robot-container (started with 'make robo-shell' -command).
+Does some things differently in code for this case.
+   DEBUG

+      This creates debug -folder under /robotframework-reports -folder.
+It is used to make debugging errors easier.
+It creates html -file of the html page in time of error and also takes two pictures.
+It is recommended to set this always true.
+   USEORIGINALNAME

+      This is used with picture comparison.
+When screenshots of complete page content to be visually compare is created, if this setting is true, the screenshot name structure is same that is used in robotframework-resources/screenshots - where comparison pictures are.
+Purpose of this argument is solely to make updating comparison pictures easier.
+   ADMIN_URL

+      Is command to run uli -which gives url -to login as admin.
+This is however deprecated and not in use in robotframework-code anymore.

 # CI
 Testcases are run at the moment only in sote/kymp instances in event when pull request in being merged into master.
 You can find robot runs from Actions -tab under these instances. *However* while writing this text(12/22) there is an task underway to divide robot tests under kymp,sote, kasko etc. instances instead of this one test-automation repo, thus this information here might be a bit outdated.